dcunited001/dcunited001.github.io/_drafts/birth-of-a-new-star-distributed-precipitation-of-transfiguration.md

 # The Great Man's Reality Distortion Field

+- (maybe remove) behind every great man is a sociophysical machine (and a myserious man with a very salty bottle of awesome sauce)
+- the great man stands at the help of a sociophysical machine.
+  - Steve jobs quote: "looking forward & looking back, connect the dots"
+  - the great man is also a product of a complex niche, a complex demand that the world needs filled.
+  - even if the world rids themselves of the man, they can't so easily destroy the fated niche

-- this all happens while the great man is surrounded by a reality distortion field, sets of self-perpetuating sociophysical dynamics that feed their own propagation. these reality distortion fields can be either negative or positive. when they are postive, all
+- (segue?) this all happens while the great man is surrounded by a reality distortion field, sets of self-perpetuating sociophysical dynamics that feed their own propagation. these reality distortion fields can be either negative or positive. when they are postive, all